jmgilman/std-book/src/getting_started/review.md

 access everything?"
 In our case:

 - Inputs can be accessed via `inputs`
-- Anything within our local cell can be accessed via cell
+- Anything within our local cell can be accessed via `cell`
 - Other cells can be accessed via `inputs.cells`

-Meaning that as long as we adhere to the organizational principles being applied with std, we don't have to worry about figuring out where to put things and how to access them.
+Meaning that as long as we adhere to the organizational principles being applied with `std`, we don't have to worry about figuring out where to put things and how to access them.